 Following a nominal, -ech indicates a quality or state of the corresponding person:

-Sidenote: The shortened from e is used as the word for girlfriend/boyfriend
+Sidenote: The shortened form e is used as the word for girlfriend/boyfriend

 B) –UK’

-It is equivalent to English with but can also be a locative (See bottom two examples below).
+It is equivalent to English with, but can also be a locative as in the last two examples below.

 He leaves from the doctor.